 Keeping Warehouses, Factories & Other Buildings Safe

 If you manage an industrial space in New Jersey, you know just how costly downtime can be.
 An outage that lasts an hour can translate to thousands in lost revenue, so imagine the risk you take by failing to protect against lightning.
 Indeed, investing in lightning protection for industrial buildings is essential for factories, warehouses and other buildings.
 B & B Lightning Protection specializes in industrial and military lightning protection, so you can expect professionalism and expertise from us.
-We serve markets in DC, Maryland, Massachusetts, New York, Maine, Delaware, Pennsylvania, Rhode Island and Connecticut.
+We serve markets in DC, Maryland, Massachusetts, New York, Maine, Delaware, Pennsylvania, New Hampshire, Rhode Island and Connecticut.

 Lightning Protection Institute

 Established in 1955, the Lightning Protection Institute (LPI) is a national not-for-profit organization comprised of manufacturers, contractors and designers, including architects and engineers.
 LPI provides national certification of lightning protection system installations, as well as certification of professional members who qualify in terms of experience and knowledge.
 The certification of a lightning protection system’s design and installation is paramount to maintaining quality control and upholding industry standards.

 Certification assures national safety standards for installation are met, as set forth by the National Fire Protection Association (NFPA 780) and Underwriters Laboratories (UL96A).
 Certification places requirements on design, materials, workmanship and inspection based on the LPI-175 Standard of Practice.

 For additional information about lightning protection, visit the LPI website at: www.lightning.org.